 Student Services & Resources

-All COM undergraduates receive academic advising from the Student Services office.
+All COM undergraduates receive academic advising from the Undergraduate Affairs office.
 As students prepare to enter their junior year, they officially declare majors, allowing for a stronger professional mentoring partnership with faculty from their department.
-Students should meet an advisor at Student Services at least once each semester to evaluate requirements and discuss opportunities such as minors, Dual Degree, double majors within COM, elective coursework, study abroad programs, and other University resources.
+Students should meet an advisor at Undergraduate Affairs at least once each semester to evaluate requirements and discuss opportunities such as minors, Dual Degree, double majors within COM, elective coursework, study abroad programs, and other University resources.
 These meetings also allow students and advisors to discuss the ways in which courses relate to programs and to careers.
+While students are not assigned a specific academic advisor, all of the advisors are available to speak with daily and can meet with students beginning at Summer Orientation all the way through to Commencement.

-The Office of Graduate Affairs and Services, led by the Assistant Dean for Graduate Affairs, manages all aspects of admission, retention, academic policy, student life, and services for graduate students in the College of Communication.
+The Graduate Affairs office, led by the Assistant Dean for Graduate Affairs, manages all aspects of admission, retention, academic policy, student life, and services for graduate students in the College of Communication.
 Graduate Affairs works closely with department and program chairs, student groups, and other offices and departments both within and outside of the College.
-Graduate students should direct any questions to firstname.lastname@example.org.
+Graduate students should direct any questions to email@example.com.

 A variety of workshops and seminars are offered throughout the school year to enhance students’ upcoming internship and job searches.
 Workshops include information on resume and cover letter writing, job search strategies, networking using LinkedIn, job interviewing skills, portfolio presentation, negotiating salaries, and understanding benefits.